-The UDR_III uses 'smart sensing', allowing the user to activate the receiver just by pressing either of the 2 selection buttons under the display.
-When the UDR_III is de-activated using this method, a small drain (100uA) will cause the internal battery pack to discharge completely after 3-4 months.
-Normally, the UDR_III should be fully charged, then switched off using the internal switch when stored for periods exceeding 2 months.
-For shorter runs, after a full charge, the UDR_III will still provide over 5 hours continuous use when left inactive for 1 month.
+The UDR_II uses 'smart sensing', allowing the user to activate the receiver just by pressing either of the 2 selection buttons under the display.
+When the UDR_II is de-activated using this method, a small drain (100uA) will cause the internal battery pack to discharge completely after 3-4 months.
+Normally, the UDR_II should be fully charged, then switched off using the internal switch when stored for periods exceeding 2 months.
+For shorter runs, after a full charge, the UDR_II will still provide over 5 hours continuous use when left inactive for 1 month.
+In extreme circumstances, the protective cover may be removed, and the internal 9V NiMH battery may switched for a non-rechargeable 9V alkaline battery.